GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 ```

-### Register Site
+#### Register Site

 In order to use an OpenID Connect Provider (OP) for login, you need to register
 your client application at the OP.
 During registration oxd will dynamically register
 the OpenID Connect client and save its configuration.
-Upon successful registration a
+Upon successful registration, a
-unique identifier will be issued by the oxd server.
-If your OpenID Connect Provider
+unique identifier will be issued by the oxd-server.
+If your OpenID Connect Provider (OP)
 does not support dynamic registration (like Google), you will need to obtain a ClientID
 and Client Secret which can be passed to the `OxdRegister` module as a parameter.
-The Register Site method is a one time task to configure a client in the oxd server and OP.
+The Register Site method is a one time task to configure a client in the oxd-server and OpenID Connect Provider (OP).

+!!!
+Note:
+    The `Register Site` endpoint is not required if client is registered using `Setup Client`

 **Required parameters:**

-- opHost: The URL of the OpenID Connect Provider (OP)
+- opHost: URL of the OpenID Connect Provider (OP)
-- authorizationRedirectUrl: A URL which the OP is authorized to redirect the user
+- authorizationRedirectUrl: URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to
 after authorization.
+- postLogoutRedirectUrl: (Optional) URL to which the user is redirected to after successful logout.
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by OP
 - protection_access_token: Generated from GetClientToken module (Optional, required if oxd-https-extension is used)

 **Request:**